1587/speaking-exam/00-part5.md

 My answer:

 ```
-According to my personal experience,
 I think people will be healthier in the future then they are now.
 There are some reasons below:

 First, Nowadays, People pay more and more attention to their health.
 For example, my friends and colleagues eat healthy food,
-do more exercises/sports, such as running and playing football.
+do more exercises.
-most of them go to the fitness center twice a week.

 Second, The Medical technology has been improved..
-There are  more and more new drugs for different diseases /dɪˈziːzɪz/.
+There are more and more new drugs for many diseases /dɪˈziːzɪz/.
 many vaccines can protect us from getting sick.

 Third, People begin to protect the environment,
 the environment of future will be better than now.

-That's why I think people will be healthier in the future.
+That's all.
 ```